espruino/EspruinoDocs/devices/mosfets.md

 ![P-Channel MOSFET](P-Ch.jpg)

 This shows an N-channel MOSFET being used to turn on a P-channel MOSFET - this configuration is useful when you need to switch the high side of a circuit powered by something above 5 volts - this example assumes the Espruino's VBat is the power source.
-Note that the traces between the SMD pads and the pins on the Espruino are fairly thin, so this should not be used for currents much over an amp.

 Schematics
 ------------------